-There are many regions reported in the U,S. that are perfectly suitable for growing most any of the common flower and vegetable crops.
+There are many regions throughout the U,S. that are perfectly suitable for growing.

-There are the only a handful of suitable regions due to their climate when it comes to growing the borage crop successfully.
+There are the only a handful of suitable regions (due to their climate) for growing the borage crop successfully.

-If you are living in any of these regions of the country listed below you should be successful growing these plants .
+When living in any of these regions of the country listed below you would be successful growing these plants .

 - Northeast Region

 - Southeast Region

 Ideal plant hardiness zones in the U.S. for growing borage are planting zones 3 – 9.